SNAP Benefits in Nebraska: How to Apply and Qualify

 Disaster Supplemental Nutrition Assistance Program (D-SNAP)

-D-SNAP provides short-term food aid after a major disaster.
-If you live in a federally declared disaster area and lost income or food, you may be eligible.
-Apply in person at a designated site during the limited application window.
+After a major disaster, D-SNAP offers short-term food aid.
+You may be eligible if you live in a declared disaster area and lost income or food.
+Apply in person at a designated site during the announced application period.

 Replacement SNAP Benefits For Food Loss